Climate Change in West Lothian

 Much of the change in climate over the next 30 - 40 years is already determined by our past and present emissions.
 Scotland will be increasingly affected by climate change in the future and it is crucial that we act now to adapt sustainability and reduce our emissions.

 Further information can be found on the SEPA website, including links to United Kingdom Climate Projections (UKCP09).
+A new set of projections, UKCP18, is due to be released in November 2018.

 Local Climate Impact Profile